Nishi-Harima Observatory

 The Nishi-Harima Astronomical Observatory (NHAO) is a research facility and a public observatory operated by the University of Hyogo since 2012.
 The observatory is located on the top of Mount Onade in Sayo Town, Japan.

-The largest telescope in NHAO is a Ritchey-Chretien telescope called NAYUTA, with primary mirror of 2 meters, making it the largest kind of it in Japan.
+The largest telescope in NHAO is a Ritchey-Chretien telescope called NAYUTA, with primary mirror of 2 meters, making it the largest of its kind in Japan.
 Other instruments include an optical long-slit spectrograph and a near-infrared imager.